AescaFarstad/mhq/src/minigames/example/new minigame howto.md

 - Add cleanup logic to the `destroy()` method if required.

 #### **`YourMinigameNameView.vue`**
-- Update all imports to reference your minigame's files (e.g., `./YourMinigameNameTypes`, `./YourMinigameNameGame`).
+- Update all imports to reference your minigame's files (e.g., `./YourMinigameNameGame`).
 - Change computed properties `exampleState` and `exampleGame` to `yourMinigameNameState` and `yourMinigameNameGame`, updating types and `EXAMPLE_TYPE` checks.
 - Update any placeholder text or UI elements to match your game.
 - Change CSS class names (e.g., `.example-view-container` to `.your-minigame-name-view-container`) and adjust styles.

 #### **`yourMinigameNameUISync.ts`**
 - Rename the function from `syncExampleUI` to `syncYourMinigameNameUI`.
-- Update type imports from `./ExampleTypes` to `./YourMinigameNameTypes`.
 - Change `ExampleState` casts to `YourMinigameNameState`.
 - Add logic to sync properties from your `YourMinigameNameState` (logic side) to the UI state.